Joey Meneses Player Props: Nationals vs. Padres

 Joey Meneses At The Plate

-- Meneses leads Washington in slugging percentage (.387) thanks to 13 extra-base hits.
+- Meneses leads Washington with a slugging percentage of .389, fueled by 14 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 23rd in batting average, 94th in on-base percentage, and 116th in slugging.
+- Among qualified hitters in MLB play, he ranks 26th in batting average, 100th in on-base percentage, and 115th in slugging.

-- He has hit a home run in two of 44 games played this year, and in 1% of his plate appearances.
+- In 45 games played this season, he has gone deep in just two of them.

-- Meneses has driven home a run in 15 games this year (34.1%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..
+- In 35.6% of his games this season, Meneses has picked up at least one RBI.
+In four of those games (8.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 16 of 44 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 16 times this season (35.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.